-19. According to the administering Power and the Government of Saint Helena, the new airport is an important means of bringing new financial opportunities to the island and will help to promote tourism.
+- 20. According to the administering Power and the Government of Saint Helena, the new airport is an important means of bringing new financial opportunities to the island and will help to promote tourism.
 The rugged natural beauty of the Territory, its rare wildlife and its historic sites, such as Longwood House and Napoleon Bonaparte's tomb, are expected to attract visitors.
-In the four years since the opening of the Saint Helena airport for commercial flights, 11,514 passengers have arrived by air; 6,007 passengers were leisure visitors, of whom 3,079 were Saint Helenians visiting family and friends and 2,928 were tourists.
-Prior to the disruption caused by COVID-19, flights operated weekly to Johannesburg, South Africa, with an additional flight scheduled between December and February to Cape Town, South Africa.
+In the five years since the opening of the Saint Helena airport for commercial flights, 13,663 passengers have arrived by air: 5,927 passengers were leisure visitors, of whom 3,892 were Saint Helenians visiting family and friends; and 2,035 were tourists (totals calculated for the period October 2017-September 2022).
+Prior to the disruption caused by COVID-19, flights operated weekly to Johannesburg, South Africa, with an additional flight to Cape Town, South Africa, scheduled between December and February.
 A monthly charter flight usually connects Saint Helena with Ascension.
-In 2020, 114 yachts arrived, carrying 359 persons.

-20. According to the Statistics Office, the number of arrivals to Saint Helena in 2020/21 (excluding day visitors on cruise ships) was 893, an 81 per cent drop on the number of arrivals in 2019/20, which was 4,777.
+In 2021, 43 yachts arrived, carrying 129 persons.
+This number is low compared with previous years owing to the impact of reduced movement during the initial stages of the pandemic.
+According to information from the Foreign, Commonwealth and Development Office of the United Kingdom, the tourism industry declined during the pandemic.
+A tourism recovery strategy will therefore need to be a priority over the coming years. - 21.
+According to the Statistics Office, the number of arrivals to Saint Helena in 2020/21 (excluding day visitors on cruise ships) was 893, an 81 per cent drop on the number of arrivals in 2019/20, which was 4,777.
 This significant decrease was due to the COVID-19 pandemic, which caused the suspension of the regular scheduled weekly flight from South Africa in April 2020.
 The number of arrivals by air fell to 786 in 2020/21, from 4,167 in 2019/20.
+However, arrivals and departures in the 2021/22 holiday season were considerably higher than in the same period in 2020/21, and that trend continued into 2022.